Chandan-devs-tech/easycart/README.md

 # 📖 Shopping Cart Application <a name="about-project"></a>

 **EasyCart Application** is a simple project that allows users to manage products in a shopping cart.
 Users can add products to the cart, update product quantities, and remove products.
-This project is built using `ReactJS` & `Tailwind CSS` without a database, storing the product details in an array.
+This project is built using `ReactJS` & `Bootstrap` without a database, storing the product details in an array.

 ## 🛠 Built With <a name="built-with"></a>